Rodalit/Simple-Multilayer-Perceptron/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request."# Simple-Multilayer-Perceptron-SimpleMLP-"
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.